Ochronosis, or alkaptonuria (AKU), is a rare multisystem autosomal recessive metabolic disorder.

 On imaging, the most particular presentation is on the spine, with osteoporotic bones and dense disc calcifications.

-The term ochronosis usually refers to the bluish black discoloration of certain tissues, such as the ear cartilage and the ocular tissue, seen with alkaptonuria.
-Some authorities however refer to musculoskeletal manifestations of alkaptonuria as ochronosis 3.
+The term ochronosis usually refers to the bluish-black discolouration of certain tissues, such as the ear cartilage and the ocular tissue, seen with alkaptonuria.
+Some authorities, however, refer to musculoskeletal manifestations of alkaptonuria as ochronosis 3.

 Patients often have pigmentation of auricular cartilages and sclera.
-Urine colour tends to be dark (at birth sometimes diagnosed by discolouration of diapers).
-Up to 25% of patients with alkaptonuria do not have the characteristic dark urine staining, many patients remain undiagnosed until adulthood.
+Urine color tends to be dark (at birth sometimes diagnosed by discolouration of diapers).
+Up to 25% of patients with alkaptonuria do not have the characteristic dark urine staining; many patients remain undiagnosed until adulthood.

-The condition results due to excessive build up of homogentisic acid (HGA) from a lack of homogentisic oxidase (a defect in the biochemical pathway for the degradation of phenylalanine and tyrosine).
-The excess homogentisic acid (HGA) binds to collagen in connective tissue.
+The condition results due to excessive build-up of homogentisic acid (HGA) from a lack of homogentisic oxidase (a defect in the biochemical pathway for the degradation of phenylalanine and tyrosine).
+The excess HGA binds to collagen in connective tissue.
 The affected connective tissues become weak and brittle with time, leading to chronic inflammation, degeneration, and osteoarthrosis (progressive arthropathy).

-- symmetrical or assymetrical joint space loss : early osteoarthrosis
+- symmetrical or asymmetrical joint space loss: early osteoarthritis

 - aortic stenosis 4